LPL Financial ends contracts for top execs; CEO gets 32 percent pay jump

 On Wednesday, FINRA fined two other independent firms that compete with LPL - Triad Advisors and Securities America - $650,000 and $625,000 respectively for failing to supervise brokers who gave inaccurate account statements to customers.

-LPL and the two firms settled without admitting the allegations, but LPL has since increased up its technology and Casady has admitted to having sacrificed controls for growth in past years.
+LPL and the two firms settled without admitting the allegations, and LPL has since upgraded its technology and centralized compliance oversight for many of the single-office advisers who use its services.

-His board of directors has not held it against him.
-In the company’s proxy filing Tuesday, the compensation committee said Casady had exceeded his performance target “as the company continues to transform its operating model and related expenses.”
-LPL’s adjusted earnings of $259 million last year were above its $250 million plan, it said.
+The board of directors has not held the problems against Casady.
+In the preliminary proxy filing, the compensation committee said he had exceeded his performance target “as the company continues to transform its operating model and related expenses.”
+LPL’s adjusted earnings of $259 million last year were above its $250 million plan as advisers maintained productivity levels while expenses were kept in check, it said.

-An LPL spokeswoman did not respond to a query as to why the 53-year-old Casady, who has been with LPL since 2003, did not receive a stock grant.
-Last month, however, he was given new stock options worth $3.1 million that vest over three years, down from the five-year period LPL used to require for such bonuses.
+An LPL spokeswoman said the 53-year-old Casady, who has been with LPL since 2003, did not receive the same stock grants as Arnold and Moore for releasing the company from its obligations under the employment contract because each executive employment agreement had different provisions.
+Last month, however, Casady received $3.1 million of new stock options that vest over three years as a performance bonus, down from the five-year vesting period LPL used to require for such bonuses.

-LPL’s board also rewrote the company’s severance plan so executives get higher immediate compensation if they are terminated for reasons such as takeovers.
-It also lowered the age at which executives can retire with immediate access to deferred benefits from age 65 to age 55 if they have worked at LPL for 10 years.
+LPL’s board also rewrote the company’s severance plan so executives get higher immediate compensation if they are terminated for reasons such as takeovers and lowered the age at which executives can retire with immediate access to deferred benefits from age 65 to age 55 if they have worked at LPL for 10 years.

+As part of an effort to improve corporate governance, LPL said shareholders at the company’s annual meeting on May 6 will consider an amendment to elect all directors annually rather than the current system of electing them on a staggered basis to three-year terms.
+It is among several changes made since two board members from private equity firm Hellman & Friedman resigned after the firm sold its shares in LPL last summer.

+LPL shareholders also will be able to vote annually in an advisory capacity on approving the company’s compensation practices rather than the former say-on-pay vote conducted every three years, the proxy said.

 Though little known to the public, LPL’s almost 14,000 brokers make it the fourth biggest broker-dealer in the U.S., slightly behind Bank of America’s Merrill Lynch.
 It and other independent firms allow their brokers to keep much more of the fees and commission they earn from clients than traditional firms such as Merrill and Morgan Stanley, but the brokers at the independent firms pay for most of their overhead.